Vindexus/PoweredByHeresy/source/data/basicmoves/_moves/discern_realities.md

 # Discern Realities
-When you closely study a situation or person, roll+Wis.
+When you closely study a situation or person, roll+{{stat 'per'}}.
 On a 10+, ask the GM 3 questions from the list below.
 On a 7–9, ask 1.

-Either way, take +1 forward when acting on the answers.
+Either way, take {{term 'forward' '+1'}} when acting on the answers.

  - What happened here recently?
  - What is about to happen?